+So, seriously, does your heart fall in love or the brain?
 “That’s a tricky question always,” says Ortigue.
 “I would say the brain, but the heart is also related because the complex concept of love is formed by both bottom-up and top-down processes from the brain to the heart and vice versa.
 For instance, activation in some parts of the brain can generate stimulations to the heart, butterflies in the stomach.
 Some symptoms we sometimes feel as a manifestation of the heart may sometimes be coming from the brain.”

 I’m not sure If you all saw the two previous post that I had made about our story, but my cousin’s and I were making 1,000 paper cranes for my aunt for her birthday, which was on Oct.
 2.